[Courtesy of Origami's Facebook]

 9. LUVI Restaurant

 Those who are ready for an adventure will want to choose the Feed Me.
 It's a selection of Chef Hao's three favorite raw dishes of the night.
-Otherwise, start off with the Homemade Miso Soup and Crawfish Wontons then order the Bam Bam Chicken in sweet chili sauce.
+Otherwise, start off with Mama's Egg Cloud Soup and then order the Bam Bam Chicken in a sweet chili sauce.

 Where To Get Japanese Food In New Orleans